digitatorin/auto-research/synopsis.md

 ### Expected duration to complete Initial prototype

-Although it is difficult to estimate the time on something like this.
 We would like to start testing the service with auto drivers and customers in a years time.

 ### Income model